csc-training/elements-of-hpc/gpus/cpu_vs_gpu.md

 ![Warps](Images/loom.jpg)

-In addition to the main memory which is accessible by all threads workin in a task, the GPUs other types of memory which can be use to further accelerate the application:
+In addition to the main memory which is accessible by all threads workin in a task, the GPUs have other types of memory which can be use to further accelerate the application:

 ![CUDA Memory Model](Images/mem_model_cuda.png)